angelicacodes/phase_2_project_chicago-sf-seattle-ds-082420/README.md

 Having a lakefront property, such as at Lake Washington, increases mean home price by 1.2 million The presence of power lines, decreases mean home price by about $66,550

 So some things to keep in mind as you continue to flip homes— adding a porch and adding a finished basement can increase the overall value of a home.
+Here is an interactive [map](https://oklena.github.io/King_County_WA_map.html) you can use for now, it is based on this data set.
+You can look at the mean sale price of homes in 2019 by zip code.